mgoberfield/GIFTs/validation/README.txt

 them.
 It _can_ help you find errors in your documents but sometimes the error messages from CRUX are cryptic.
 We make no apologies for that.

+This script can be used to quickly validate IWXXM messages before dissemination in an operational environment.

 There are numerous examples of validated IWXXM documents on the Internet.
 The canoncial IWXXM source has a few examples in the 'examples' folder under http://schemas.wmo.int/iwxxm/<v>/examples.